Things to do on the Norfolk Broads

 3. Ride on a traditional steam train

 Boats aren’t the only way to get around the Broads.
 You can also experience a nostalgic trip by steam on Norfolk’s longest narrow-gauge railway which runs between the historic market town of Aylsham and bustling town of Wroxham.
 The Bure Valley Railway will take you on an 18-mile round trip that follows the meandering River Bure through the beautiful meadowland and ancient pasture that lies at the heart of the Norfolk Broads.
 Along the way are stops at the picturesque Broadland villages of Brampton, Buxton and Coltishall for photo opportunities.
-The round trip is £15 for adults and £7.50 for adults when you book online.

 Alternately, you can take a regular train on the Bittern Line.
 This railway branch line links Norwich to Sheringham and passes through the Broads on its route to an Area of Outstanding Natural Beauty on the North Norfolk coast.
 It is named after the bittern, a rare thickset kind of heron that can be seen amongst the reeds of the Broads.